Bryan-2680/Cybersecurity-GRC-portfolio/projects/linux-access-control-enforcement/permissions-audit-ls-la.md

 This allowed group traversal of the directory, introducing risk of unauthorised visibility into sensitive content.

+### Interpreting the Permissions String

+Linux permissions are shown as a 10-character string.
+For example:

+`-rw-rw-r--`

+Each character has a specific meaning:

+- the first character indicates the file type
+- the next three characters show the owner's permissions
+- the following three characters show the group's permissions
+- the final three characters show the permissions for others

+In this example:

+`-` indicates a regular file
+`rw-` means the owner can read and write
+`rw-` means the group can read and write
+`r--` means others can read only

+This is important from a security perspective because group write access may allow unauthorised modification of files.

 ### Permission Interpretation

 Linux permissions are represented by three permission groups: